diogofgm/TA-kaspersky/README.md

 # Splunk TA for Kaspersky

-Getting started
+Install

-- Install both the app and the TA
+- Install both the TA in the search heads and indexers
 - Setup a TCP input pointed to index "kaspersky"

-Roadmap

-- Sourcetype renaming
+- Configure Kaspersky Security Center to send logs to you splunk instance using the LEEF (Q1 Radar) option

 Feedback